ApprehensiveKnee/A_Finite_Element_project/README.md

 Some assuptions and generality restrictions  were taken along the way, to simplify the coding process:

 1. The project was carried out with the intention of preserving the generality in dimensions, degree and number of quadrature nodes per cell considered - this is why most of the classes and objects defined are strongly dependent on some global constant parameters.
-Yet along the development of the code, some assumpions where taken:
+Yet along the development of the code, some assumpions were taken:
     - Different classes are endowed with a member (typically an array) to store the degree of the finite element space used along each considered dimension indipendenlty.
 Nonetheless, the <span style="color:darkorange">degree **r** </span> of the finite element space used is supposed to be the same for both $x$ an $y$ directions (in the 2D case): it is possible to change it in the `variables.hpp` file, along with the <span style="color:darkorange">dimension of the problem **DIM**</span>.

     - The same holds true for the number of quadrature points along the two directions, set to be equal to $r$ (A total of $r+1$ points along each side of each cell).